ImaBeRicheyyRichhh/BestBuy-Card-Bot/README.md

 ### Installing

 * Go to tampermonkey dashboard from browser extension and create a new script
-* Delete all the contents and copy full code from [best-buy-tm.js](https://raw.githubusercontent.com/ImaBeRicheyyRichhh/BestBuy-GottaCatchEmAll-Bot/main/best-buy-tm.js)
+* Copy the full code from [best-buy-tm.js](https://raw.githubusercontent.com/ImaBeRicheyyRichhh/BestBuy-GottaCatchEmAll-Bot/main/best-buy-tm.js)
+* Paste the full code into the script replacing whatever was there initially
+* [Optional step) Update REQUIRED FLAGS in the code for your information such as the item keyword, your last 4 phone digits, etc
 * Save the script
-* Update REQUIRED FLAGS to your specifications
+* Go to https://www.bestbuy.com and click the tampermonkey extension, make sure script is enabled
+* Login to BestBuy user account, have an address saved from a previous purchase or cart checkout step
+* Go to https://www.bestbuy.com/site/ultra-pro-poke-ball-premium-9-pocket-pro-binder-for-pokemon/6570314.p?skuId=6570314 and bot will add to cart and checkout!

 ### Further Details